Calendar of Events 2025

 Holiday Marketfest shopping, 10am to 5pm

-Holiday shopping in Wiscasset’s exceptional collection of shops and galleries features women’s chic wear, accessories, and personal care; home furnishings; vintage and antiques; fine art and craft.
-And ornaments for the season!
+Holiday shopping in Wiscasset’s exceptional collection of shops and galleries featured women’s chic wear, accessories, and personal care; home furnishings; vintage and antiques; fine art and craft.
+Below, Wiscasset’s newest shops!

 Free Raffle for dining

-Last chance to win a $100 gift certificate for local dining to Jodie’s Cafe & Bakery, Water St. Kitchen & Bar, or Back River Bistro!
-Look for the raffle in each participating shop, no purchase necessary. (not in galleries or eating places)
+Today was the last chance to win a $100 gift certificate for local dining to Jodie’s Cafe & Bakery, Water St. Kitchen & Bar, or Back River Bistro!
+The raffle was located in each participating shop, no purchase necessary. (not in galleries or eating places)

 Holiday Gift Shop and Wreaths Around the Holidays, 10am to 4pm

-The Holiday Gift Shop is a pop-up, curated collection of craft and artisan wares.
-The place to shop for one-of-a-kind specialty items including unexpected treasures for family and friends.
-And last chance to cast your vote for Wreaths Around the Holidays People’s Choice.
+The Holiday Gift Shop, an annual pop-up, curated collection of craft and artisan wares, was the place to shop for one-of-a-kind specialty items including unexpected treasures for family and friends.
+This was the last chance to cast a vote for Wreaths Around the Holidays People’s Choice.
 Nickels-Sortwell barn on Federal St.

 Last chance to purchase raffle tickets for a basket brimming with artisan goods.